Why I celebrate MANDELA’s life, struggles and works.

 South Africa’s successful, spectacular and first-class hosting of the world’s greatest sporting/soccer extravaganza, the World Cup 2010, is a fitting testimony to the actual greatness and vision of Madiba Nelson Mandela.

 Mandela’s dedication in laying the foundation for a multi-racial, pan-human South Africa continues to propel the collective dignity of the African continent and shamed the so-called Afro-pessimists who believe no good can from Africa.
-Even amidst the poverty of the African and “colored” populations of South Africa, Dr. Mandela and the vanguard of change across South Africa have enhanced Black empowerment, relative progressive and destroyed apartheid/segregation laws.
+Even amidst the poverty of the African and “colored” populations of South Africa, Dr. Mandela and the vanguard of change across South Africa have enhanced Black empowerment and destroyed apartheid/segregation laws.

 Madiba Nelson Mandela remained the preeminent statesman, political superstar, titan of Africa’s politics, one of the world’s moral authorities, Africa’s most astute and formidable political lion.
 He served from 1994 to 1999 as the first South African president to be elected in a multi-racial, democratic election.
 Mandela went on to lead South Africa through the last stretch of a peaceful transition from apartheid to democracy.

 The year 2010, also, marks not only his 92nd birthday but the 20th anniversary of the release of Dr. Mandela.
 He was freed in February 1990 after spending 27 years in prison especially at the isolated Robben Island (near South Africa’s Table Bay, roughly 4 miles from Cape Town).